 14. Arrange for Surprise Takeout

 While you’d surely like to treat your mother to a delicious meal on her day, what happens if you’re not in the same state?
 If you can’t be there in person, consider ordering her favorite takeout and arranging for delivery to the house.
 Ask the restaurant to include a note from you and keep it a surprise, but make sure that she’s home to accept the food – coming home to hours-old takeout on the front porch may not be the best way to wish her a happy Mother’s Day.
+You can even have a bottle of wine delivered from Drizly.
+They are currently offering $5 off your first order.
 Average cost: $8 to $15

 15. Organize Brunch

 Although a traditional brunch is always nice, why not try for something a little more unexpected and fun?
 Arrange a spread of some fresh-fruit sangria and afternoon tapas, or organize a tea party complete with sweets and little sandwiches.

 For moms who appreciate wine, a wine-and-cheese tasting could be the ultimate gift.
 If kids are involved, an ice cream bar with fun toppings and candy could be a great way to get the family together to celebrate the day.
 Average cost: Varies depending on food served and number of people attending

 Many mothers would surely appreciate a day trip to the spa, but if yours isn’t yearning for a day of pampering, give her a practical, much-needed gift certificate instead.
 Think of places that she frequents, and how her life can be made easier by the contribution of a few extra dollars.
 Examples include places like the garden store, coffee shop, grocery store, hair salon, and car wash.
 Average cost: Varies depending on desired denomination